6 - TIME NATIONAL Championship

 Statistics wise, it was not a very successful season for the Vernon Jr. Canadians ... success, was the fact, that they played their first season as a junior 'A' team.

-It should be noted that the team was primarily made up of local area players throughout the 60's.
-Which is why the team lacked players, for some games, to due work, other commitments or an inability to make the game.
-It was also the reason that made the rivalries between the teams of the league more intense as the other club also supported their own local players.
+Side Note: It should be noted that the Vernon team was primarily made up of local area players throughout the 60's.
+This is why the team lacked players for many games, due to work and other commitments.
+It was also the reason that made the rivalries between the teams, of the league, more intense as, the other clubs also had their own local players on their teams.

 Top